 Our aim is to be culturally responsible, and we are committed to social justice for Aboriginal and Torres Strait Islander peoples.
 Our Aboriginal and Torres Strait Islander Support Officer is available to support you in your cultural and emotional wellbeing while in hospital and can be contacted on 07 3253 4666 or 0419 929 001.

-End of Life Compassionate Companions provide a calm and affirming presence for patients who would otherwise die alone.
+Our End of Life Compassionate Companions are trained volunteers who provide a calm and affirming presence for patients who would otherwise die alone.